Zhang Zhixiong

-Zhang Zhixiong (Chinese: 张志雄; born 27 September 2006) is a Chinese professional footballer who plays as a midfielder for Chongqing Tongliang Long in the Chinese League One.
+Zhang Zhixiong (Chinese: 张志雄; born 27 September 2006) is a Chinese professional footballer who plays as a midfielder for Chongqing Tonglianglong in the China Super League.
 He attended the Guangzhou Evergrande Youth Academy.

 Early career

-Zhang joined the Guangzhou Evergrande Football School in 2016, initially as a self-funded trainee.
-After two years in the academy's reserve program, he was promoted to the elite U19 squad in 2018.
-During the 2024 season, he was promoted to Guangzhou FC's senior team, making 19 appearances and scoring 3 goals in the China League One.
+Zhang Zhixiong joined the Guangzhou Evergrande Football School in 2016 as a self-funded trainee in the ordinary team.
+After two years, he entered the 06-1 elite squad.
+In February 2024, he was promoted to Guangzhou FC's senior team.
+During the 2024 season, he made 19 appearances and scored 3 goals in China League One.

 Club career

 Zhang made his professional debut on 20 July 2024 in a 3–0 victory over Foshan Nanshi, scoring his first career goal with a header in the 9th minute.
 In October 2024, he scored a notable header against Guangxi FC.
 In January 2025, he transferred to Chongqing Tongliang Long following Guangzhou FC's withdrawal from professional leagues.